UNB Saint John's MBA Study Abroad program

 Students involved in our study abroad program will have guided classroom and field experiences, and plenty of time to explore on their own.
 Instruction in the classroom is in English and you will be paired with business leaders who can not only communicate with you, but who are also immersed and vastly knowledgeable about business in your chosen region.

-Students in the International Business stream can elect to take European studies in France, or Asian studies in India, or China, while the North American stream of study is taught at the UNB Saint John campus.
+Students in the International Business stream can elect to take European studies in France, or Asian studies in China, while the North American stream of study is taught at the UNB Saint John campus.
 The study abroad portion takes place during the final fall term, from September to December.
 As a result, the IB stream will be 15 months in length, rather than 12.

 This unique opportunity is available at little additional cost to you.
 Fees for education abroad are covered through your UNB Saint John tuition.
 Living expenses are the only things you are required to cover, similar to taking courses on the UNB Saint John campus.